 Imagine being able to cut your risk of type 2 diabetes and obesity in half—without a drastic diet overhaul or an endless marathon of gym sessions.
 That’s the promise of a new, multi‑center study published earlier this spring.
-As a registered nurse with 12 years on the bedside, I’ve seen the toll these two conditions take on patients and families.
 The good news?
 The science is finally catching up with the common‑sense advice we’ve been sharing for years: small, consistent habits can create big health dividends.

 What the 2026 Prevention Study Actually Did